-Cataract Surgery is the most effective solution for cataract treatment.
+Cataract Surgery is the only solution for cataract.

 What is a cataract?